BenayounP/AndroidMovieDataBase/documentation/Meta/Engineering.md

 ### Step2: just a log with a movie title

-### Step3: just a complete layers walktrough with log
+### Step3: "just" complete layers walktrough with log

 ### Step 4: Display moviiiiies